ChameleonCloud/docs/source/technical/reservations.rst

 It is possible to change the number of floating IPs in a lease, whether the lease is pending or active.
 In some situations, you cannot renew a lease due to another user reserving the same floating IP in your lease.
-In this case, you can set your lease to have 0 floating IPs, and instead use an :ref:`ad-hoc IP <associating-an_ip>`.
+In this case, you can set your lease to have 0 floating IPs, and create a second lease just for reserving floating IPs.

 To change the number of floating IPs, click on the *Update Lease* button in *Actions* column.